Journalit

 Configure each widget

-This is where the template becomes specific to your process.
+This is where the layout becomes specific to your process.
 Set filters, display rules, and grading options so the widget shows the right information.
 Review sections can also be enabled for missed trades or backtest trades when those note types need the same reflection structure.

 Validate with the live preview